Guidelines on Assessing the 'TOTAL' Air Quality Impacts

 Environmental Protection Department

-In the past, before EPD made meteorological and air quality model outputs publicly available, two approaches in driving models for air quality assessment were used and equally accepted: one based solely on observations and the other based solely on model outputs.
-The only requirement was that the two approaches would have to be carried out self-consistently, meaning that using both model outputs and measurements to drive the models for assessment is not allowed within one assessment.
+In the past, prior to EPD making meteorological and air quality model outputs publicly accessible, two approaches in driving models for air quality assessment were used and equally acceptable: one based solely on observations and the other based solely on model outputs.
+The only requirement was that the chosen approach had to be applied consistently throughout the assessment, meaning that using both model outputs and measurements to drive the models in a single assessment is not allowed.

-Using model outputs only for air quality assessment bypasses the need to justify that future background air quality would be an improvement over the present situation that is needed for the observation-based approach (see section 3.2.1).
-Due to the convenience of using model outputs for this 3-tier assessment, almost all air quality assessments in EIAs have now been made using model outputs.
-Given this trend, EPD is now considering model-output-based assessment as the default approach.
+Using model outputs solely for air quality assessment can do away the need to justify that future background air quality would be an improvement over the present situation, which is needed for the observation-based approach (see section 3.2.1).
+As a result of the convenience of using model outputs for this 3-tier assessment, almost all air quality assessments in EIAs are now conducted using model outputs.
+Given this prevailing trend, EPD now considers the model-output-based assessment as the default approach.

 Back to top Table of Content